NguyenDa18/danh-was-here/_data/blog/2020-07-26-quick-comparison-of-redux-vs-re-frame.md

 4. Add our Clock UI
 - Notice that we use the useEffect hook to cause a change in state (or in this case dispatching a time change in our redux state) when the component mounts.
 It automatically updates our component by causing a re-render each second.
+- For the visible UI we are returning we only need a selector since we are just reading the value of the color from Redux state.

 ```js
 import React, { useEffect } from 'react'